-LIPUS therapy involves the use of low-intensity ultrasound waves to stimulate bone healing.
-I's often used to accelerate fracture healing and can promote the formation of new bone (44).
-Electrical stimulation methods such as direct current, inductive coupling, and capacitive coupling have been employed to promote bone repair.
-These modalities can enhance the production of bone cells and help in the healing process (445).
+LIPUS therapy involves the use of lowintensity ultrasound waves to stimulate bone healing.
+It is often used to accelerate fracture healing and can promote the formation of new bone (44).
+Electrical stimulation methods such as direct current, inductive coupling, and capacitive coupling have been employed to promote bone These modalities can enhance the repair. production of bone cells and help in the healing process (45).
 FES involves the use of electrical currents to stimulate muscle contractions.
-I's used to counteract muscle atrophy and promote bone health in individuals with limited mobility, such as those with spinal cord injuries (46).
+It is used to counteract muscle atrophy and promote bone health in individuals with limited mobility, such as those with spinal cord injuries (46).
 Pulsed electromagnetic field (PEMF) therapy uses electromagnetic fields to stimulate bone repair.
-I's often utilized in the treatment of non-union fractures and other bone-related conditions (47).
+It is often utilized in the treatment of non-union fractures and other bone-related conditions (47).
 Whole-body vibration therapy and localized vibration therapy are techniques that involve the application of mechanical vibrations to stimulate bone formation and improve bone density (48).

-It's important to note that the choice of physical modality depends on the specific condition, the stage of bone healing, and the recommendations of healthcare professionals.
+It is important to note that the choice of physical modality depends on the specific condition, the stage of bone healing, and the recommendations of healthcare professionals.
 Individualized treatment plans are typically created to address the unique needs of each patient.